sbertix/Swiftagram/docs/README.md

 The library comes with several concrete implementations.
 - `TransientStorage` should be used when no caching is necessary, and it's what `Authenticator`s default to when no `Storage` is provided.
-- `UserDefaultsStorage` allows for faster, out-of-the-box, testing, although it's not recommended for production as private cookies are not encoded.
+- `UserDefaultsStorage` allows for faster, out-of-the-box, testing, although it's not recommended for production as private cookies are not encrypted.
 - `KeychainStorage`, part of **ComposableRequestCrypto**, (**preferred**) stores them safely in the user's keychain.

 ### Request